International conventions and agreements

 Global Framework on Chemicals

 The Global Framework on Chemicals – For a Planet Free of Harm from Chemicals and Waste (GFC) was adopted on 30 September 2023.
-Countries and stakeholders from around the world have now agreed on a roadmap for the sustainable management of chemicals throughout the life cycle.
+Countries and stakeholders from around the world have agreed on a roadmap for the sustainable management of chemicals throughout the life cycle.
 The framework is a successor to the Global Strategy, the Strategic Approach to International Chemicals Management (SAICM) from 2006.
-The new framework contains several new, important elements:
+The new framework contains important elements such as:

-Most of the milestones must be implemented by the year 2030 and are in line with Agenda 2030 for sustainable development.
-One of the sub-goals is for all countries in the world to have functioning chemical legislation by the year 2030.
+Most of the targets are to be implemented by the year 2030 and the implementation is to be made measurable through a system of indicators currently under development.
+One of the targets is that all countries in the world are to have functioning chemical legislation by the year 2030.
 In addition, the global framework contains a process for nominating and initiating measures for issues of concern.

 The global framework, the Bonn Declaration and the various resolutions can be found here: Link to more information on the global framework on chemicals.
 External link.